OrkoHunter/python-easter-eggs/README.md

 7. Guido van Rossum is a big fan of [Monty Python's Flying Circus](https://en.wikipedia.org/wiki/Monty_Python%27s_Flying_Circus)
 8. It's a substitution cipher called [ROT13](https://en.wikipedia.org/wiki/ROT13)
 9. In many languages there are two ways to do the same thing `--no` and `no--`.
 The message has a hidden example in itself
 10. Support for unicode character set for naming identifiers was added in Python3.
-Though, it is not explicitly preferred while writing code, it adds flavour to working with scientific formulas.
+Though, it is not explicitly preferred while writing code, it adds flavour to working with scientific formulas
 11. The original code is [here](https://github.com/python/cpython/blob/master/Lib/antigravity.py) with the [xkcd comic](https://xkcd.com/426/) referenced, and maybe that's why this is also in the `antigravity` module

 ## Add more